tomakant/glassycrawl/README.md

 ###The Project

-This project was designed to help job hunters gain a better understanding of companies on Glassdoor by attempting to summarize employee reviews.
+This project was designed to help job hunters gain a better understanding of overall employee sentiment by looking at Glassdoor reviews from present and past employees.

 The web app that I created is called Glassy Crawl, and has dual functionality.
 Users can search for companies based on certain attributes such as